Skiddaw

 Skiddaw is a mountain in the Lake District National Park in England.
-Its 931 m summit is the sixth-highest in England.
-It lies just north of the town of Keswick, Cumbria, and dominates the skyline in this part of the northern lakes.
+Its 931 m summit is traditionally considered to be the fourth-highest peak but depending on what topographic prominence is thought to be significant is also variously ranked as the third- and the sixth-highest in England.
+It lies just north of the town of Keswick, Cumbria, in the historic county of Cumberland and dominates the skyline in this part of the northern lakes.
 It is the simplest of the Lake District mountains of this height to ascend (as there is a well-trodden tourist track from a car park to the north-east of Keswick, near the summit of Latrigg) and, as such, many walking guides recommend it to the occasional walker wishing to climb a mountain.
 This is the first summit of the fell running challenge known as the Bob Graham Round when undertaken in a clockwise direction.

 The mountain lends its name to the surrounding areas of Skiddaw Forest and Back o' Skidda, and to the isolated Skiddaw House, situated to the east, formerly a shooting lodge and subsequently a youth hostel.
 It also provides the name for the slate derived from that region: Skiddaw slate.
 Skiddaw slate has been used to make tuned percussion musical instruments or lithophones, such as the Musical Stones of Skiddaw held at the Keswick Museum and Art Gallery.